stevencumming/customercounter/README.md

 - ASSETS -
-** I have purchased licences for all three images for unrestricted use exit.svg 		-> OUT button entry.svg 		-> IN button crowd.svg		-> favicon, front page icon
+** I have purchased licences for all three images for unrestricted use exit.svg 		-&gt; OUT button entry.svg 		-&gt; IN button crowd.svg		-&gt; favicon, front page icon